 - taking prescription-strength pain relievers from a doctor

-With treatment, the infection should quickly stop spreading.
-To assess whether treatment is working, a doctor may outline red streaks with a marker or take pictures to see whether they contract or continue to spread following treatment.
+Treatment aims to stop the infection from spreading.
+To assess whether treatment is working, a doctor may outline streaks with a marker or take pictures to see whether they contract or continue to spread following treatment.

 If more streaks appear, a wound seems to get worse, or a person develops additional symptoms, it may be a sign that treatment is not working.

-People with weak immune systems may be prone to developing recurrent lymphangitis because their bodies are less able to fight off infections.
+People with weakened immune systems also have a higher risk of recurrent lymphangitis because it is harder for their bodies to fight off infections.